 When your application calls an LLM provider, LaunchDarkly captures telemetry about the request and records it as an LLM span.
 Use this data to investigate latency, token usage, errors, and model behavior across environments.

-Navigate to Observe and select Traces to explore captured spans.
+Open the Telemetry section and navigate to the Traces list to explore captured spans.
 LaunchDarkly marks LLM spans with a green indicator.
 Select a span to view model-specific telemetry in the LLM Summary and All Attributes tabs.

 LLM observability helps your team: